TL;DR

 Landing Page CTA Best Practices

-With that in mind, let’s look at some popular landing page CTA best practices.
+Here are some popular landing page CTA best practices.

 8. Show Value Not Action